-One indicator that you might find useful is the simple moving average which, quite simply, is a dynamic average of a stock’s price over a specified time frame.
-The most common parameters used by traders are the 20-day, 50-day and 200-day moving averages.
-Generally, when the shorter-term time simple moving average crosses above the longer-term moving average, it indicates a reversal, or bullish or bearish trading.
-For example, if the 20-day simple moving average crosses above the 50-day simple moving average, that’s considered a sign of bullish trading; if it crosses below, that’s a bearish signal.
+One indicator that you might find useful is the simple moving average, which is a dynamic average of a stock’s price over a specified time frame.
+The most common parameters used by traders are the 20-day, 50-day, and 200-day moving averages.
+Generally, when the shorter-term simple moving average crosses above the longer-term moving average, it indicates a reversal, or bullish or bearish trading.
+For example, if the 20-day simple moving average crosses above the 50-day simple moving average, it’s considered a sign of bullish trading.
+If it crosses below, that’s a bearish signal.

-If you look at the chart above, the 20-day moving average crossed above the 50-day SMA, and consequently, some technical swing traders may have gotten long the stock here.
+If you look at the chart above, the 20-day moving average crossed above the 50-day SMA.
+Consequently, some technical swing traders may have gotten long the stock here.

-Now, this is just one indicator, and should help you get started on learning out indicators when you’re first starting out.
+This is just one indicator, but it should help you learn when you’re first starting out.

 Catalyst Trading System

-Catalyst swing trading involves trading a stock with either a positive or negative catalyst, and holding the position for a few days.
+Catalyst swing trading involves trading a stock with either a positive or negative catalyst and holding the position for a few days.
 For example, if a company releases quarterly earnings results and beats Wall Street’s consensus estimates — as well as increases its earnings guidance for the full year — some swing traders may look to get long the stock, as it would be considered a bullish catalyst.
-There is a plethora of catalysts out there, which include, but are not limited to: M&A activity, stock dilution, strategic partnership, FDA approval or positive clinical trial data (for biotech and pharmaceuticals).
+There are a plethora of catalysts out there, including M&A activity, stock dilution, strategic partnership, FDA approval, and positive clinical trial data (for biotech and pharmaceuticals).